But now pupils at one independent school in the county are set to take an actual course in ‘Yorkshire grit’ as part of their weekly timetable.

 He told The Yorkshire Post part of this was down to the “seemingly natural resilience inherent in Yorkshire folk.”

-Now all pupils in years seven, eight and nine will spend an afternoon every week in a lesson aimed at “challenging them, building their confidence and improving their mental and physical well-being.”
+Now all pupils in years seven, eight and nine, between the ages of 11 and 14, will spend an afternoon every week in a lesson aimed at “challenging them, building their confidence and improving their mental and physical well-being.”

 The school said it would include activities such as surfing, sailing at Wykeham Lakes, boot camps, rock climbing, learning judo and expedition training.
 Students will also do courses in public speaking, mindfulness and dealing with stress.